 The price of college

-Making college more affordable can impact more than just graduation rates, but without data it's difficult to study where students live, work, and start families after college.
+Making college more affordable can impact more than just graduation rates.
+It can affect where students live, work, and start families after college, but without data it’s difficult to study these questions.
 A pilot program is helping to link local data sets to the Census Bureau data infrastructure, broadening what we can learn about college students in the economy.

 Financial education and decision making